robustdj/autosuggest-rb/README.markdown

     f.autosuggest_field :tags, autosuggest_tag_name_recipes_path, :autosuggest_options => {"neverSubmit" => "true"}

-Here are the other options you can pass in - pasted from http://code.drewwilson.com/entry/autosuggest-jquery-plugin
+Here are the other options you can pass in:

 **asHtmlName:** string (false by default) - Enables you to specify your own custom name that will be attributed to the text field